 Solutions to the contest problems typically require numerical calculations, logical decisions, string manipulations, search, sorting, and data processing.
 For example, use of nested loops and two dimensional arrays might be needed to solve some advanced problems.

 Console or standard input/output will be used to test your programs.
-To help you prepare for the competition, we created some sample problems.
+To help you prepare for the competition, we created some sample problems and sample programs.
 Please note that these sample problems are used to show you the input/output format.
 The real competition problems could cover more diverse topics.

 The contest will consist of two rounds.
 During round one, teams will have 120 minutes to solve up to six programming problems.
 During round two, qualified teams from the first round will have 120 minutes to solve up to three programming problems.